li5414/Interscape-Repository/README.md

   <img src="Images/WithUI.png" width="400" >
 </p>

-I am also working on adding buildings and paths, as you can see below.
-The walls are made from individual tiles of which the player has complete freedom over building.
+I am also working on adding buildings, floors and paths.
+The walls are made from individual tiles of which the player can place or remove as they please.
 The doors currently slide open/close automatically when the player walks near.
 <p align="center">
   <img src="Images/Buildings.png" width="600" >
 </p>